Matching Impatient and Heterogeneous Demand and Supply

-Recent work has used dynamic two-sided matching models in the context of organ allocation (\cite{Zenios1999, BoxEtAl2011, DCN2018, KL2020}), trading systems known as crossing networks (\cite{AfecheEtAl2014}), online dating and labor markets \cite{AJK2020,KS2020}, and ridesharing \cite{BanerjeeKanoriaQian2020, OzkanWard2020}.
-Joint pricing and matching decisions are recently explored \cite{varma2019, varma2020, ozkan2020joint} while learning agent types and payoffs are considered by \cite{JKK2019,hsu2021integrated}.
-Simultaneously and motivated by the aforementioned applications, there have been many works that begin with a more loosely motivated modeling abstraction, as ours does \cite{ALG2020, Arnosti2020, baccara2018optimal, blanchet2020asymptotically, buke2017fluid, hu2018dynamic, Leshno2019, kerimov2021}.
-The aforementioned works focus on a range of issues; however, most of them assume that agents' waiting times are either infinite, deterministic, or exponentially distributed.
+\amy{ Recent work has used dynamic two-sided matching models with reneging in the context of organ allocation (\cite{Zenios1999, BoxEtAl2011, DCN2018, KL2020}), trading systems known as crossing networks (\cite{AfecheEtAl2014}), online dating and labor markets (\cite{AJK2020,KS2020}), ridesharing (\cite{BanerjeeKanoriaQian2020, OzkanWard2020, ozkan2020joint}), and quantum switches (\cite{ZubEtAl2023}).
+Simultaneously and motivated by the aforementioned applications, there have been many works that begin with a more loosely motivated modeling abstraction, such as \cite{buke2017fluid, liu2019}, \cite{blanchet2020asymptotically, CastroEtAl2020, JonkEtAl2023, MM2023, KG2023}.
+The aforementioned works focus on a range of issues; however, except for \cite{BoxEtAl2011, DCN2018, KL2020} all assume that agents' waiting times are either deterministic or exponentially distributed.
 Allowing for more general willingness-to-wait distributions is important because in practice the time an agent is willing to wait to be matched may depend on how long that agent has already waited.
 The difficulty is that tracking how the system evolves over time requires tracking the remaining time each agent present in the system will continue to wait to be matched, resulting in an infinite-dimensional state space.
 In contrast to our work, \cite{BoxEtAl2011,KL2020} has one demand and one supply type and \cite{DCN2018} considers an index policy class. }

 Taking an approach similar in spirit to how stochastic processing networks are controlled in the queueing literature developed in \cite{Har:95b, harrison2006correction,maglaras1999dynamic, maglaras2000discrete}, we use a high-volume asymptotic regime to prove that our matching policies are asymptotically optimal.
 In particular, we begin by solving a static matching problem and we focus on fluid-scale asymptotic optimality results.
 Adopting an approach reminiscent of the one \cite{GW14} use in a dynamic multipartite matching model that assumes agents will wait forever to be matched, we use a discrete review policy to balance the trade-off between having agents wait long enough to build up matching flexibility but not so long that many will leave.